Jim is the founder and Music & Artistic Director of Ring Pittsburgh.

 Jim Rossetti has a Bachelor of Music Education degree from West Virginia University and a Master in Music Education from Duquesne University.
 He is also a veteran of 3 Handbell Conducting Masterclasses with Dr. William Payn, where Jim was awarded the highest level of handbell conducting by the Handbell Musicians of America and is an accredited handbell conducting instructor.
 Jim’s work with handbells goes back nearly 30 years.
 He and his wife established two handbell choirs (Jim conducted) at St. Bernadette Parish in Monroeville, PA.
 Jim and his wife later founded the handbell program at St. Alexis Parish in Wexford, PA.
 In 2016 Jim started a handbell program at St. Teresa of Avila in Ross Twp. while at the same time establishing one of the few community handbell choirs in the Pittsburgh area, Ring Pittsburgh.
 Jim also served the Handbell Musicians of America Area 2 (PA, NY, NJ) as an elected Board member and Area Chair, where he chaired the 2011 Area Festival Conference.
 Jim has taught numerous handbell workshops, including classes on ringing techniques, conducting and rehearsal techniques at Area Festivals and has conducted handbell workshops in the Catholic Dioceses of Pittsburgh and Cleveland.
 Jim has also been honored to conduct massed ringing events at the 2011 Festival Conference, the Sewickley Area Handbell Festival, North Hills Handbell Festival and twice at the Zanesville Area Handbell Festival.

 Lisa picked up her first handbell during the summer of 2005, immediately became hooked and joined a church choir.
 Her love of music has been a constant in her life since childhood, and she played clarinet for 9 of those years.
-She holds a Bachelors Degree in Computer Information Systems from Robert Morris University and is currently an Office Administrator for Hardin Compliance Consultants.
-A born and bred Pittsburgher, she resides in Cranberry Township with her husband and son.
+She holds a Bachelor's Degree in Computer Information Systems from Robert Morris University and is currently a full-time Senior Compliance Analyst.
+A born and bred Pittsburgher, she resides in Cranberry Township with her husband and son, and enjoys photography, traveling, live music, and celebrating life with family and friends.

 Patty began playing hand bells in her church bell choirs at Our Lady of Fatima and St. Frances Cabrini and was immediately hooked.
 She has a lengthy musical background, having played saxophone since 4th grade.
 During college, she performed in Live Shows as a member of a musical comedy clown band at Kings Island.
 Patty loves the challenge of performing advanced, multi-dimensional music with Ring Pittsburgh.
 A graduate of Xavier University with accounting and information systems degrees, she is now a retired CPA and spending time with her husband John, spending time traveling to see their three adult children, playing with their three granddaughters, jogging and refereeing soccer and girls’ lacrosse.